Lehong-Wang/YarnBall-Linux/README.md

 **DO NOT INSTALL GLM DIRECTLY FROM THE CURRENT WORKING BRANCH.**
 Only install versions taged as stable releases or through vcpkg.
 When in doubt, use glm version ```1.0.1#3```.

+This was tested to run on the NVIDIA RTX 3090, 4090, and 5090.
+It was also tested with the RTX 2080 by changing the CUDA code generation setting to use "compute_75,sm_75".

 ## Usage
 This repo contains both a sample CLI and a C++ interface.